degagnon/wavtools/README.md

 Although each heading is identified, not all chunks are parsed.
 For example, the "LIST" and "id3_" chunks remain in binary only.

 Plotting is achieved through a system call to gnuplot, as opposed to using direct gnuplot C++ classes or other graphical approaches.
+In order for the system call to work, the waveform data is copied into a text file, which can be a significant bottleneck in execution time.
 This approach was chosen as a simple way to view the waveform in a relatively short period of development time.
-Copying the waveform data into a text file for the system call can be a significant bottleneck in execution time.

 Note that the code assumes little-endian architecture and would require additional refactoring for big-endian systems.

 ## Dependencies
-**wavtools** does not require any libraries outside the STL in order to compile, but the plotting functionality requires [gnuplot](http://www.gnuplot.info/).
+**wavtools** does not require any libraries outside the STL in order to compile, but the plotting functionality requires [gnuplot](http://www.gnuplot.info/) to be installed on your system.

 ## Sample Audio Files
 Audio files for testing this project were recorded in [Audacity](http://www.audacityteam.org/home/).